 Belmont Lower Hutt

 - Now is a great time to try Aikido.
-First 2 classes free.
+Improve your well-being through Aikido.

-- The Dojo provides a supportive and fun environment with quality instruction.
+- Our community based dojo provides a safe, supportive and fun environment with quality instruction.
+You need to be injury free to participate in an Aikido Class.

 - Belmont Memorial Hall is used for Tuesday classes (6.30pm) and Saturday classes (10am).

-- Hardwick-Smith Lounge is located next to the Scout Hall in the Belmont Domain.
-Access via SH2 and Owen St or via a path from the Belmont Memorial Hall carpark.
+- Our Thursday classes at Hardwick-Smith Lounge, located next to the Scout Hall in the Belmont Domain.
+Access via SH2 and Owen St or via a path from the Belmont Memorial Hall carpark, are suspended due to maintenance.

-- A Council approved Safety Plan operates at Alert Level 2.
+- A Council approved Safety Plan is used during a COVID-19 outbreak.

 Belmont Dojo, established on 4 February 2014, is one of the two dojos or training locations in the Wellington region.
-We maintain close ties with our “sister” Wellington City dojo.
-If you are a member of either dojo you can train twice a month for free at the other dojo (casual rates apply if you train more).
+We maintain ties with our “sister” Wellington City dojo.
 The Belmont Dojo is a not for profit organisation and instructors give their time freely.

 The Dojo provides a safe, fun and friendly environment for students to learn Aikido.
 Our focus is on cooperative training in a non-competitive and supportive environment.
 The Belmont Dojo follows normal Dojo Etiquette which will be explained to you on arrival.